Iván Córdoba

-Iván Ramiro Córdoba Sepúlveda ([iˈβaŋ ˈkoɾðoβa], born 11 August 1976) is a retired Colombian footballer, who played as a defender.
+Iván Ramiro Córdoba Sepúlveda ([iˈβaŋ ˈkoɾðoβa], born 11 August 1976) is a Colombian former professional footballer who played as a defender.
 He began his career in Colombia with Deportivo Rionegro and Atlético Nacional, before moving to Argentine club San Lorenzo.
-In 2000, he joined Italian side Internazionale, where he spent most of his career, remaining with the club until his retirement in 2012.
+In 2000, he joined Italian side Inter Milan, where he spent most of his career, remaining with the club until his retirement in 2012.
 At international level, Córdoba played for the Colombia national team, and represented his nation at the 1998 FIFA World Cup, the 2003 FIFA Confederations Cup, and four editions of the Copa América, winning the tournament in 2001, where he scored the winning goal in the final.
-He was the vice-captain of Internazionale and has also served as captain for his country's national team.
+He was the vice-captain of Inter Milan and has also served as captain for his country's national team.

-He is currently in charge as sporting director of Italian Serie B club Venezia.

 Club career

 Córdoba made his debut with the Colombian Serie B team Deportivo Rionegro in 1993, his wonderful performances earned him a transfer to Colombian heavyweights Atlético Nacional in 1996.
 He made his name playing for San Lorenzo in Argentina from 1998 but signed for Italian side Inter Milan the winter transfer window, January 2000, costing the club €16 million, rejecting another offer from Real Madrid in doing so.
-He has become a mainstay of the Internazionale defence for several years, forming a highly effective partnership in central defence with Marco Materazzi.
+He has become a mainstay of the Inter Milan defence for several years, forming a highly effective partnership in central defence with Marco Materazzi.
 His long career at Inter led him to be named the club's vice-captain behind Javier Zanetti; because of this, he had the honour of lifting the Coppa Italia in 2005 when Zanetti was absent due to his involvement in the Confederations Cup with Argentina.

 On 19 February 2008, Córdoba injured his left anterior cruciate ligament during the Champions League round of 16 fixture against Liverpool, resulting in having to sit out the rest of the season as Inter won the league title for the third consecutive year.
 On 9 June 2008 he renewed his contract until 30 June 2012 with Inter, ensuring that he would effectively finish his career with Inter.

-On 5 May 2012 Córdoba announced that he would leave Inter at the end of the season.
+On 5 May 2012, Córdoba announced that he would leave Inter at the end of the season.
 A day later, Córdoba was brought on in the 84th minute of the Derby della Madonnina, making his last competitive appearance in an Inter shirt after 13 years in the San Siro; during the match (the club's last home game of the 2011–12 season), Inter's players wore the Córdoba #2 shirt while warming up before the kick-off.
 In May, he traveled with 18 other Inter players (with Dellafiore an exception) to Indonesia for a friendly tour, before ending his career.

-In total, he won 5 Serie A championships, 4 Coppa Italia titles, 3 Supercoppa Italiana titles, 1 UEFA Champions League, and 1 FIFA Club World Cup with Inter.
+In total, he won five Serie A championships, four Coppa Italia titles, three Supercoppa Italiana titles, one UEFA Champions League, and one FIFA Club World Cup with Inter.